 What is Parkinson’s?

 Parkinson’s is a progressive neurological condition that affects people from all walks of life.
-It is quite common, with approximately 80,000 Australians, including 27,000 Victorians living with Parkinson’s.
+It is quite common, with an estimated 219,000 Australians, including 57,000 Victorians living with Parkinson’s.

 The average age of diagnosis is 65 years, however younger people can be diagnosed with Parkinson’s too.
 This is referred to as Young Onset Parkinson’s.

 It is not easy to diagnose Parkinson’s.
 There are no laboratory tests (such as a blood test or brain scan), so it is important that the diagnosis is made by a specialist, such as a neurologist.
 The specialist will examine for any physical signs of Parkinson’s and take a detailed history of symptoms.

 Currently there is no known cause of understanding of why a person develops Parkinson’s.
 There are many theories as to the causes and it is generally thought that multiple factors are responsible.

 Through research, our understanding of the possible causes of Parkinson’s is increasing all of the time.